 Home → Newton → Schools → Elementary → Lincoln-Eliot

-Located off of Washington Street in the Nonantum neighborhood, Lincoln-Eliot School is home to some 336 students.
+Located off of Washington Street in the Nonantum neighborhood, the newly constructed Lincoln-Eliot School opened in the fall of 2025 and is home to some 355 students.

 Lincoln-Eliot is contiguous with Boyd Park, a narrow park that’s about an acre in size and contains a basketball court, playground and tot-lot.